-State law prohibits smoking, or using tobacco products, or e-cigarettes on all district-owned property and at school-related or school-sanctioned activities, on or off campus school property.
+State law prohibits smoking, or using tobacco products, or e-cigarettes on all district-owned property and at school-related or schoolsanctioned activities, on or off campus school property.
 This includes all buildings, playground areas, parking facilities, and facilities used for athletics and other activities.
-Drivers of district-owned vehicles are prohibited from smoking, using tobacco products or e-cigarettes while inside the vehicle.
-Notices stating that smoking are prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.
+Drivers of district-owned vehicles are prohibited from smoking, using tobacco products or ecigarettes while inside the vehicle.
+Notices stating that smoking is prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.